Frequently Asked Questions

 What is overnight pet sitting?

 Overnight pet sitting is similar to vacation visits, except JND arrives around dinner and spends the night with your pet.
+We feed the pets breakfast and provide morning walks/care.
 This service allows your pet to have one on one interaction with a professional, and eliminates the stress of kennels or catching an illness from other pets.
 Pets are able to maintain their feeding and sleeping routine in the comfort of their own home.
 The client comes home to a happy, stress-free pet, without the worry of transportation to and from a kennel.

 Does JND provide boarding?

-No. I come to you.
-JND is an in-home professional pet sitting company, which means I care for your pets in the comfort of your own home.
+No. Our sitters come to you.
+JND is an in-home professional pet sitting company, which means we care for your pets in the comfort of your own home.
+Clients come home to a well-adjusted pet, on their own schedule, in their familiar environment.

 I had a bad experience with another dog walker/pet sitter.
 What can I expect from JND?